ltaulell/zfs_toolbox/README.md

 Debug might be extremely verbose.
 We advise to not debug AND log automaticaly for a long period of time.

+  * ansible

+An ansible task is available, with templates.
+See `zfstoolbox.yml`.

   * bump version (prior to v0.4) to 0.4

 ``` bash